Table of Contents

 Theater Vorpommern in Stralsund, Germany, became interested in The Maids, partly because of a review in Frankfurter Allgemeine, and decided to produce the work in German, with Madame sung by a bass.
 The production opened on May 3, 1996, conducted by Ekkehard Klemm.

 The Maids was also selected to inaugurate the newly formed opera company of Angers-Nantes in 2003, together with Britten’s Turn of the Screw.
 It was repeated in 2004, this time without the Britten piece.

-In June 2004, Cincinnati Opera, Ohio, USA, gave The Maids its North-American premiere in a very exciting production by Nicholas Muni, featuring Nancy Allen Lundy as Claire, Allyson McHardy as Solange, Stephanie Novacek as Madame, and the Cincinnati Symphony orchestra conducted by Patrick Summers.
+In June 2004, the renowned Cincinnati Opera, Ohio, USA, gave The Maids its North-American premiere in a very exciting production by Nicholas Muni, featuring Nancy Allen Lundy as Claire, Allyson McHardy as Solange, Stephanie Novacek as Madame, and the Cincinnati Symphony orchestra conducted by Patrick Summers.

 Theater Lübeck staged The Maids (“Die Zofen”) during the autumn of 2008, featuring Veronika Waldner, Donna Ellen and Elenor Wiman, directed by Wold Widder and conducted by Frank Maximilian.

 - The Royal Swedish Opera of Stockholm, Sweden (1994 and 1996)